earthiverse/ALData/README.md

 ### GET /achievements/:ids

-Retrieves achievement information for the given characters.
+Retrieves the latest achievement data for the given characters.

 Examples: